 ESOs in the private sector should be aware of regulations in User Generated Content (“UGC”).
 UGCs are content that is shared, exchanged and uploaded between users.
-ESOs should stipulate governance terms and conditions for posting UGCs, including complaint procedures and facility for settling complaints (Article 10, MOCI 5/2020).
+ESOs should stipulate governance terms and conditions for posting UGCs, including complaint procedures and facilities for settling complaints (Article 10, MOCI 5/2020).

-Note also that there are unique content regulation laws in Indonesia, including ‘taste and decency’ requirements in the portrayal acts of violence and violation of decency (which include sports-related content).
+Note also that there are unique content regulation laws in Indonesia, including ‘taste and decency’ requirements in the portrayal of acts of violence and violation of decency (which include sports-related content).

 Sanctions for non-compliance

-The relevant sanctions can be found under MOT 50/2020 under Article 40 and 45.
+The relevant sanctions can be found under MOT 50/2020 under Articles 40 and 45.
 Sanctions include up to 2 years of imprisonment and a fine of up to IDR 500 million (approx. USD 36,000), amongst others.
-In addition, the MOCI may order ESOs to take down prohibited content from its platforms following reports from the relevant governmental authorities.
+In addition, the MOCI may order ESOs to take down prohibited content from their platforms following reports from the relevant governmental authorities.
 Failure to respond may be met with ESOs being temporarily or permanently blocked by MOCI.

 Other risks at a local level include local ESO employees being summoned for questioning by the authorities, governmental fines levied against the local entity of the foreign ESO, or even the arrest of employees (if he or she is authorised by the ESO’s local entity to manage and make decisions on behalf of it).